earthly/website/blog/_posts/2022-12-26-k8s-GitOps-with-FluxCD.md

 ![Automating Deployment To Cluster With Flux Cli]({{site.images}}{{page.slug}}/3xIesos.png)

-Your cluster now has Flux controllers installed with a GitHub repository that was used to bootstrap the components.
+Your cluster now has Flux controllers installed with a [Github](/blog/ci-comparison) repository that was used to bootstrap the components.
 For all configuration and deployment, Flux will now use the `flux-demo` repository as a "source of truth".

 If any configurations are stored, or changes are made to the toolkit components in the `fluxcd-demo` repository, the Flux toolkit automatically applies those configurations and changes to the cluster.